-In the Charlottesville Waldorf School mixed-age kindergartens, extended periods for free-play with open ended materials provide space for the development of creativity.
+In the Charlottesville Waldorf School kindergarten, extended periods for free-play with open ended materials provide space for the development of creativity.

 In the kindergarten, the children joyfully engage in practical work such as kneading bread, chopping vegetables, and cleaning up after mealtimes.
 They participate in artistic activities, including drawing and painting, and seasonal projects such as gardening, felting, and sewing.